NotMyWing/DiscordEmotes/README.md

 - .svg

 Please note that some file formats may not support transparency.
+GIF animation frames are stripped if sent without `?` prefix.

 # How do I contact you?
 * Discord: Neeve#9079.